khudgins/documentation/console/network/ip_addresses.rst

 *IP Addresses allow for reservation of static ip addresses which can then be assigned to running servers.*

 .. note:: IP address reservation is a feature not available in all clouds.
-If it's not a feature supported by your cloud provider, enStratus will not present it in the console.
+If it's not a feature supported by your cloud provider, Enstratius will not present it in the console.

 To reserve an IP Address, click on +reserve address in the upper right and select Reserve IP Address.
 A new IP address will be added to the list of Active Addresses.